oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US10-RestorePassword.md

 <table>
     <tr>
         <td>1.</td>
-        <td>I can go to the "Log in" page.</td>
+        <td>I can go to the "Log in/Sign up" page.</td>
     </tr>
     <tr>
         <td>2.</td>
-        <td>I can click on "FORGOT PASSWORD" hyperlink.</td>
+        <td>I can click on "Forgot password" hyperlink.</td>
     </tr>
     <tr>
         <td>3.</td>
-        <td>I can see the "Enter your e-mail for restoring the Password" field.</td>
+        <td>I can see the "Lost your password?
+Please enter your email address.
+You will receive a link to create a new password via email." field.</td>
     </tr>
     <tr>
         <td>4.</td>
-        <td>I can fill the "Enter your e-mail for restoring the Password" field in.</td>
+        <td>I can fill the "Lost your password?
+Please enter your email address.
+You will receive a link to create a new password via email." field in.</td>
     </tr>
     <tr>
         <td>5.</td>
-        <td>I can see "A link for restoring the Password was sent to your e-mail" text.</td>
+        <td>I can see "A link for restoring the password was sent to your e-mail" text.</td>
     </tr>
     <tr>
         <td>6.</td>
-        <td>I can fo to my e-mail account and see a message with a link for restoring the Password there.</td>
+        <td>I can go to my e-mail account and see a message with a link for restoring the Password there.</td>
     </tr>
     <tr>
         <td>7.</td>
-        <td>I can go to the site through this link in the e-mail.</td>
+        <td>I can return to the system through this link in the e-mail.</td>
     </tr>
     <tr>
         <td>8.</td>